RedXRanger/StageStrike/README.md

 # StageStrike
-A custom Cobalt Strike stager written in C
+A custom Cobalt Strike stager written in C.. is how the project started.

 There's a high possiblity that I haven't looked hard enough, but I have not found an open source stager that works with CS.
 So my goal is to make a stager that is simple and that can load into memory stages hosted by CS.